-The Hornets won three Old Dominion Athletic Conference championships in the fall, placing Lynchburg College first among ODAC schools in the 2011-12 Division III Learfield Sports Directors’ Cup.
+The Hornets won three Old Dominion Athletic Conference championships in the fall, placing University of Lynchburg first among ODAC schools in the 2011-12 Division III Learfield Sports Directors’ Cup.
 LC was the second highest ranked school in Virginia and was 44th nationally out of 185 D-III schools that made it to the NCAA championships.
 There are 436 D-III schools.

 Two LC athletes were also named All-Americans.

 The season ended with another record-breaking campaign for the field hockey squad with its sixth-straight ODAC title and a seventh-consecutive trip to the NCAA Division III National Tournament, and ended up ranked fourth in the nation.

 All-AmericanShelly Milks ‘13 had one of the best seasons individually of any Hornet in history.
 The midfielder earned first-team National Field Hockey Coaches Association (NFHCA) All-American honors and was also named the All-South Region Player of the Year.
 Milks was named the ODAC Player of the Year for the second year in a row and was also the ODAC Scholar Athlete of the Year.
 She tallied 10 goals and added eight assists.
 In the classroom, Milks boasts a 3.95 grade-point average while majoring in exercise physiology and minoring in Spanish.